|Abbreviation||FT / PT|

 Programme Entrance Requirements

-1. Applicants will normally be required to hold a Bachelor's degree with honours of this University or a qualification of equivalent standard from this University or another university or comparable institution accepted for this purpose; or a relevant professional qualification of equivalent standard with appropriate experience.
+1. Applicants shall hold a Bachelor's degree of this University or a qualification of equivalent standard from this University or another comparable institution accepted for this purpose; or a relevant professional qualification of equivalent standard with appropriate experience.

 2. Chartered Membership of The Chartered Institute of Logistics and Transport (CMILT) is accepted by the Faculty of Social Sciences as a relevant professional qualification of equivalent standard.